powsybl/powsybl-open-rao/docs/input-data/crac/json.md

     .withBorder("border")
     .newThreshold()
       .withUnit(Unit.PERCENT_IMAX)
-      .withSide(Side.RIGHT)
+      .withSide(TwoSides.TWO)
       .withMax(0.95)
       .add()
     .newThreshold()
       .withUnit(Unit.AMPERE)
-      .withSide(Side.LEFT)
+      .withSide(TwoSides.ONE)
       .withMin(-450.)
       .add()
     .withReliabilityMargin(50.)
     .withOptimized(true)
     .withMonitored(false)
-    .withNominalVoltage(380., Side.LEFT)
+    .withNominalVoltage(380., TwoSides.ONE)
-    .withNominalVoltage(220., Side.RIGHT)
+    .withNominalVoltage(220., TwoSides.TWO)
-    .withIMax(500.) // this means that the value is the same on both sides, but the side could have been specified using "withImax(500., Side.RIGHT)" instead
+    .withIMax(500.) // this means that the value is the same on both sides, but the side could have been specified using "withImax(500., TwoSides.TWO)" instead
     .add();
 ~~~
 :::